 Posterior Achilles Tendon Bursitis

-Symptoms and signs develop at the top edge of the posterior shoe counter.
+Symptoms and signs of posterior Achilles tendon bursitis develop at the top edge of the posterior shoe counter.
 Early symptoms may be limited to redness, pain, and warmth.
 Later, superficial skin erosion may occur.
 After months or longer, a fluctuant, tender, cystic nodule 1- to 3-cm in diameter develops.
-It is red or flesh-colored.
+It is red or skin-colored.
 In chronic cases, the bursa becomes fibrotic and calcified.

 The presence of the small, tender, and skin-colored or red nodule in a patient with compatible symptoms is diagnostic.
 Rarely, an Achilles tendon xanthoma develops at the top edge of the posterior shoe counter but tends to be pink and asymptomatic.
 Achilles tendon enthesopathy causes pain mainly at the tendon’s insertion but may also cause pain at the top edge of the posterior shoe counter.
 Enthesopathy is differentiated by the absence of a soft-tissue lesion.